 It’s amazing how a coat of paint can bring new life to an outdoor space.
 This project is super simple and gives you plenty of flexibility with colors, shapes, and sizes.

 Supplies needed to paint terra cotta:

-The best product I have found to paint terra cotta is Patio Paint.
-It is specially formulated to work on the porous surface.
-I have found that the paint will generally cover a pot well with just two coats (depending on the color).
-Just apply directly to the surface using a paint brush.
-A few more tips on how to paint terra cotta:
+Personally, the best product I have found for terra cotta projects is Patio Paint.
+It is specially formulated to work on the porous surface and will generally cover a pot well with just two coats (depending on the color).
+This method is best for planting or pots that will be outdoors.